 - Pest: Honeybees are between 1/2-5/8 inch in size and orange, brown or black in color.

 - Nest: Honeybees are social insects and live as colonies in hives, with mature colonies of 20,000 – 80,000 individuals.

 - Threat: Honeybees are not aggressive and do not search for something to attack.
 Instead, they are defensive and will attack only whatever seems to threaten the colony.

-Contact us today for the Bee Control Services in Boston!
+Contact us today for the Bee Control Services in the Boston area!